jsdclxvi/Reforestation/README.md

-## My dentist is the best, he even has a little plaque!
+## My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.